priyanshuharshbodhi1/Axiom/How_Kiro_Was_Used_to_Build_the_Project.md

 We used **Kiro agent hooks** to automate critical parts of our workflow:

-- 🧪 **Pre-merge hook** – ran unit & integration tests for frontend and backend on each pull request
+- 🧪 **Auto-test on save hook** – automatically ran unit tests for React components and validated TypeScript errors when files were modified
-- 🗃️ **Schema sync hook** – auto-generated Prisma migrations, applied them to the dev DB, and ensured schema consistency
+- 🗃️ **Prisma migration sync hook** – auto-generated database migrations, validated schema changes, and ensured data integrity
-- 🚀 **Preview deployment hook** – deployed feature branches to Vercel preview environments for visual testing
+- 🚀 **Build validation hook** – comprehensive pre-merge checks including Next.js build validation, ESLint, and API endpoint testing
-- 🧹 **Build & lint hook** – checked formatting, type safety, and unused imports before merging
+- 🧹 **Component testing hook** – generated unit tests for new React components using Jest and React Testing Library

 **Impact:**
 These hooks meant **fewer broken builds**, **less manual effort**, and **more confidence when merging**.